VideoSum: A Python Library for Surgical Video Summarization: INTRODUCTION

 \section{INTRODUCTION}

 The performance of deep learning (DL) algorithms is heavily influenced by the quantity and quality of the annotated data.
-However, in Surgical Data Science (SDS) \cite{Maier-Hein2022}, access to it is limited.
+However, in Surgical Data Science (SDS)~\cite{Maier-Hein2022}, access to it is limited.
 It is thus unsurprising that substantial research efforts are made to develop methods aiming at mitigating the scarcity of annotated SDS data.
-In parallel, an increasing number of Computer Assisted Interventions (CAI) datasets are being released \footnote{See \url{https://github.com/luiscarlosgph/list-of-surgical-tool-datasets}}, although the scale of these remains limited.
+In parallel, an increasing number of Computer Assisted Interventions (CAI) datasets are being released\footnote{See \url{https://github.com/luiscarlosgph/list-of-surgical-tool-datasets}}, although the scale of these remains limited.
 On these premises, data curation is becoming a key element of many SDS research endeavors.

 Surgical video datasets are demanding to curate and would benefit from dedicated support tools.
 With an average duration of $130.45$ minutes \cite{Costa2017}, surgical interventions pose challenges in terms of visualization, annotation and processing.
-Simple tasks such as discovering whether videos have frames that have not been correctly anonymized, or annotating the type of a surgical procedure quickly turn into tedious tasks.

 In this work, we propose to summarize surgical videos into \textit{storyboards} or \textit{collages} of representative frames to ease visualization, annotation, and processing.
 Video summarization is well-established for natural images \cite{Apostolidis2021}.
 However, state-of-the-art methods typically rely on models trained on human-made annotations \cite{Apostolidis2021a}, few methods have been evaluated on surgical videos and the availability of software packages for the task is limited.
-We present \texttt{videosum} \footnote{See \url{https://github.com/luiscarlosgph/videosum}}, an easy-to-use and open-source Python library to generate \textit{storyboards} from surgical videos that contains a variety of unsupervised methods.
+We present \texttt{videosum}\footnote{See \url{https://github.com/luiscarlosgph/videosum}}, an easy-to-use and open-source Python library to generate \textit{storyboards} from surgical videos that contains a variety of unsupervised methods.